JonasJurczok/factorio-todo-list/README.md

 Otherwise you can [create an issue](https://github.com/JonasJurczok/factorio-todo-list/issue) if you find a bug or have an idea for a feature.

-If you don't have a github account feel free to contact us via mail.
-See the [Mod Homepage](LINK MISSING) for contact details.
+If you don't have a github account feel free to contact us via mail at `jonasjurczok+factorio@gmail.com`.

 ## Changelog